Bernard-Vitale/Weather-Website/README.md

  5) Lastly, http://localhost:3000 to view it in your browser.

 ## Tech Stack
-This application was build with:
+This application was built with:
   * Javascript
   * HTML
   * CSS